 - improvise over changes by ear and from reading chord symbols

 - repeat phrases played by a member of the audition panel (who will play the same instrument as the applicant)

 Jazz Vocalists, please note that microphones will not be provided.
 If you require a microphone, please bring your own.

-Jazz Drummers should not bring their own cymbals and note the following from the Head of Jazz:
+Jazz Drummers should not bring their own cymbals and clutch, and note the following from the Head of Jazz: